ouailderghal/ntic-labs/README.md

 If you want to reproduce the implemented topology, please follow this tutorial. make sure that you have a stable internet connection on both your host and the machine(s) you want to set up.
-It is recommended to have [Debian 11](https://debian.org) Linux installed on your host machine.
+It is recommended to have [Debian 11](https://debian.org) installed on your host machine.

 ## Generate automatic installation ISO

-The distribution of choice is `Debian 11`, the installation process is fully automated.
-In order to prepare installation ISO file, you need to use the custom image builder of the [FAI Project](https://fai-project.org/) tool.
-The goal of using such tool is to automate the process of installation, and provide pre-downloaded common packages (such as OpenJDK) out of the box after installation.
+The distribution of choice is `Debian 11` on both machines and the main server, the installation process on labs machines is fully automated.
+In order to prepare the ISO file, you need to use the custom image builder of the [FAI Project](https://fai-project.org/) tool.
+The goal of using such tool is to automate the process of installation and provide pre-downloaded common packages (such as OpenJDK) out of the box after installation.

 List of packages to feed to [FAI Image Builder](https://fai-project.org/FAIme/) is available under `fai/` directory.
 You will find 2 package lists for the TTY (no GUI) version and the XFCE version.
 After the build is finished, you will